Multi-clocked Guarded Recursion Beyond {\omega}: Algebraic data types

 \subsection{A Syntactic Condition}

-We recall the notion of an algebraic theory.
-A signature consists of a set of operations $\Sigma$ all associated with an arity, which is just a natural number.
-Given a signature, one can form the set $\Tm(X)$ of terms with free variables in $X$ inductively in the standard way: \begin{itemize} \item If $x \in X$ then $x \in \Tm(X)$ \item If $\op \in \Sigma$ has arity $n$ and $(t_1, \dots, t_n)$ is an $n$-vector of terms in $\Tm(X)$, then $\op(t_1,\dots, t_n) \in \Tm(X)$ \end{itemize} If the arity is $0$, the vector in the second case is empty.
-An equation is a pair of terms $(t,s)$ in some $\Tm(X)$.
+We recall the notion of $\kappa$-ary algebraic theory for $\kappa$ a regular cardinal.
+A signature consists of a set of operations $\Sigma$ all associated with an arity, which is a $\kappa$-small set.
+Given a signature, one can form the set $\Tm(X)$ of terms with free variables in $X$ inductively in the standard way: \begin{itemize} \item If $x \in X$ then $x \in \Tm(X)$ \item If $\op \in \Sigma$ has arity $A$ and $t: A \to \Tm(X)$, then $\op(t) \in \Tm(X)$ \end{itemize} An equation is a pair of terms $(t,s)$ in some $\Tm(X)$.
 An algebraic theory is a signature together with a set of equations over that signature.

 An algebraic theory induces a monad on $\Set$ by the definition